Agriculture is one of the main sources of greenhouse gas (GHG) emissions in Latvia, accounting for 24% of the country's total GHG emissions.

 External audit

 The final audit will be done at the end of the project.
-At the end of each calendar year (except the 1st year) auditors will check
+At the end of each calendar year (except the 1st year) auditors will check the project expenditure reports from all partners.
+The audit will be performed by an external auditor.

 F.3